The following glossary represents a list of the various terms and definitions that students, faculty, and staff encounter at Rice University.¬†

 An undergraduate student who has completed and earned a total of 60 to 89 semester credit hours.

 A student's level refers to their student type which is dependent on what type of academic program they are pursuing.
 Baccalaureate degree-seeking students at Rice are considered undergraduates (UG) or undergraduate professionals (UP).
-Master's or Doctoral degree-seeking students fall into the level of graduate students (GR).
+Master's or Doctoral degree-seeking students fall into the level of graduate students (GR), with the exception of students enrolled in a quadmester program, as they are classified as graduate quadmester students (GQ).
 Non-degree seeking undergraduates at Rice are in the visiting undergraduate (VU) student level.
 Non-degree seeking graduate students (students who have previously obtained a baccalaureate degree) are at the visiting graduate student level (VG).

 Undergraduate courses numbered 100 through 299, sometimes referred to as lower division courses, or as freshman and sophomore courses.